the-khiem7/AWS.FirstCloudJourney/content/5-Workshop/5.5-Visualizing-Analytics-with-Shiny-Dashboards/_index.md

 2. Navigate to the log group for the ETL Lambda function.
 3. Open the most recent log stream and check for entries such as:

-   - “Listing S3 objects under prefix `events/YYYY/MM/DD/HH/` …”
+   - "Listing S3 objects under prefix `events/YYYY/MM/DD/` …"
-   - “Read N files, parsed M events.”
+   - "Read N files, parsed M events."
-   - “Inserted K rows into `fact_events`, L rows into `dim_products`, etc.”
+   - "Inserted K rows into `clickstream_events` table."
    - Any error messages or stack traces (if present).

 If there are errors, review: